alinex/node-codedoc/README.md

 Workflow
 -------------------------------------------------

-All files matching this conditions will be **analyzed**.
-Depending if you generate the normal view or the developer view document elements are extracted.
-Therefore the predefined language syntax is used.
-If some document parts are found a report will be generated containing the documentation in markdown format and the page list and symbols table are filled up, too.

-The **transformation** will use the user definable template to make html reports.
-A table of contents will be build out of the pages list and inline `@link` tags will be replaced using the symbol table if possible.
-An index will also be created redirecting to the first page of documentation.
-Each html page will be standalone with all neccessary javascript, css and svg included.
-Only resources which are coming through the template (some CDN resources in the default) and the images you added as relative links are linked.
+Firstly all pages will be found and it's documentation extracted into two versions:
+- api documentation only contains documentation codeblocks and documentation code not marked as 'internal'
+- developer documentation with code

+Next the API doc will be parsed and converted to markdown as all other parts of the documentation and put together.
+In an first attempt it will be converted to html to extract structural information out of it.

+Out of the structural information a page tree and symbol lookup table will be build for optimization.
+This is used firstly to resolve document tags like `@link` into markdown.
+Additionally automatic code conversion will take place.
+In the final step the complete reports are build and written to file with the structural information for the html page tree.

+Also the static files like images... will be copied to the documentation folder.
+As far as possible these steps are done in parallel.

 Custom Layout / Style